 Evaluate your benefits

-Healthcare costs and other benefits are driving up what companies spend on HR.
-As companies grow and the cost of benefits increases, it's smart to evaluate whether you're spending company funds in the best way possible.
-For example, is your benefits spending aligned with your employees' priorities?
+Is your benefits spending aligned with your company's priorities, and those of your employees?
 Many companies evaluate their benefits and find that certain programs or perks are underleveraged and can be cut.
 It's also helpful to look at who is providing and administering your benefits.
-Comparable alternatives to health plans, employee assistance programs, payroll support, and other core human resources related expenses can often be found.
+You can often find comparable alternatives to health plans, employee assistance programs, payroll support, and other core human resources-related expenses.

 Streamline HR services with technology

-Investing in HR software can help manage costs.
+Investing in HR software is another way to help manage costs.
 For example, applicant tracking systems can streamline the recruiting process, use automated questionnaires to screen individual applicants, and automate candidate communications.
-Tools such as time and attendance, employee self-service portals, and management reporting portals can eliminate unnecessary staff time spent on administrative tasks and free up your HR team to focus on high-value activities.
+Other tools such as time and attendance, employee self-service portals, and management reporting portals can help eliminate unnecessary staff time spent on administrative tasks and free up your HR team to focus on high-value activities.